What you should know about

 In early August 2003, I quit my job, took most of our savings and started a business coaching franchise called Action International.

-On September 1st, I officially opened my doors (actually my basement, because I worked out of our house for the first 2 years) and 5 days later, my wife gave birth to our first child – Ian Jacobs McClanahan.
+In early September of that year, I officially opened my doors (well technically my basement, as I worked out of our house for the first two years).
+Five days later, my wife gave birth to our first child.

 Since then, I have personally coached hundreds of entrepreneurs and professionals in just about every industry you can imagine.
 In addition, I've also spoken to audiences throughout the United States on sales, leadership and personal development.